todogroup/governance/structure/ambassadors/ambassador-manual.md

 The TODO Group OSPO Ambassador Program is a group of community leaders who advocate OSPO best practices and TODO initiatives globally, support and mentor newcomers, and help the TODO Group community grow.

 > 💡 The program historically centered on organizing local meetups and OSPOlogy chapters.
 That work still matters, but it is now one path among several.
-We are broadening the program so Ambassadors are encouraged and recognized for a wider contribution types to TODO Group initiatives: writing and speaking about our working groups and resources, contributing to our repos and deliverables, co-chairing working groups, and helping newcomers get started.
+We are broadening the program so Ambassadors are encouraged and recognized for a wider contribution types to TODO Group initiatives: writing and speaking about our working groups and resources, contributing to our repos and deliverables, co-chairing working groups, and helping newcomers get started

 ## What Ambassadors Do